wabson/share-import-export/README.txt

     * All profile information, including profile images
     * User dashboard configurations
     * User preferences
+    * User groups and group memberships

 What is not imported/exported?

-  * Category definitions, including tags
-  * User groups
+  * Document categories and tags (not currently supported by ACP format)
   * User passwords and account enabled flags (all accounts enabled)
   * Activity feed entries
   * File system-level customisations (e.g. custom dashlets) and configuration